 In April 2015, PSL and Sanken entered into a discrete technology development agreement (as amended, the "Discrete Technology Development Agreement"), pursuant to which the parties agreed upon the general terms under which they, from time to time, undertook certain activities (the "Discrete Development Activities") to develop new technologies to be used by PSL to manufacture products for Sanken, as well as the ownership and use of such technologies following their development.
 In June 2018, the Company, PSL and Sanken entered into an amendment to the Discrete Technology Development Agreement pursuant to which the parties agreed to the assignment of all rights and obligations of PSL under such agreement to the Company and to certain amendments to the terms of such agreement.
 The Discrete Technology Development Agreement provided that the expenses for all Discrete Development Activities to be shared equally by the Company and Sanken on an annual basis (subject to any exceptions upon which the parties agreed to from time to time).
-At March 26, 2021, the Company had accrued \$614 included in amounts due to related party under this agreement, which is expected to paid in the first quarter of fiscal year 2022.
+As of March 26, 2021, the Company had accrued \$614 included in amounts due to related party under this agreement, which was paid in the first quarter of fiscal year 2022.
+The Discrete Technology Development Agreement terminated on March 31, 2021 in accordance with its terms.